avtcn/VmbCPP-OPTMV-API-Async4Sync/README.md

 ## Introduction
-Implement OPTMV Camera Interface API based on Vimba SDK C++ API.
+Implement SIMPLE Camera Interface API based on Vimba SDK C++ API and avoid callback interface to get asynchronous frame from camera.
 More details: https://github.com/avtcn/notes/blob/master/vimbasdk/vimba-cpp-3-programming-modes-api-console/vimba-cpp-3-programming-modes-api-console.md

 ## Getting Started
 * Vimba SDK
-  Use the latest version, such as Vimba 4.2/4.3/5.0 on http://www.alliedvision.com/
+  Use the latest version, such as Vimba 4.2/4.3/5.0/6.0 on http://www.alliedvision.com/.
+If you are using USB3/G1/G5 cameras, the latest Vimba SDK is a must!
 * OPTMV Camera API or similar one
   The API includes following calls:
   1. OpenCamera()